Ayr, Queensland: Sport

 A wide variety of sports are played in Ayr, including touch football, rugby league, rugby union, soccer, tennis and golf.
 Netball and table tennis (ping pong) are also popular.
 The Ayr Surf Life Saving club is small and well-established.

 Pioneer Park Speedway is a motorcycle speedway venue to the west of the town on Bruce Highway.
 The track has been a significant venue for important speedway events, including qualifying rounds of the Speedway World Championship and the final of the Australian Solo Championship.

 Attractions

 Alva Beach, also known as Lynch's Beach, is a popular area for fishing and swimming located 16 km east of Ayr.

 Media

-Published every Thursday, the Burdekin Local News is the region's only locally owned and independent newspaper distributed across the Burdekin region as well as Bowen and the Townsville CBD.
+Published every Thursday, Burdekin Life is the region's only independent newspaper distributed across the Burdekin region as well as Bowen and the Townsville CBD.

 Transport

 Ayr's main street, Queen Street, is a wide two-laned street.
-The A1 passes through the town.
+The Bruce Highway passes through the town.
 A mostly two-laned highway, it is the major road of the Burdekin, linking Ayr with nearby Brandon and Home Hill.

 Ayr Railway Station is the town's rail-transit stop with regular services from Brisbane to Cairns.
 While the town has no public transport, several bus routes pick up school children across the region.

+The nearest airport is Townsville Airport, located 90 km north west of Ayr.